 Hopping John Soup or Black-Eyed Pea, Ham, and Collard Greens Soup (Video)

 Hopping John Soup (Black-Eyed Pea, Ham, and Collard Greens Soup) is my favorite dish to make for good luck in the New Year!
-This tasty soup is not really that photogenic, but it’s low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+This tasty soup is not really that photogenic, but it’s delicious.
+Use Soup Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Hopping John Soup